MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/console.md

 ## Starting a flow

-Users may run any flows available to them through the console, by hovering the cursor over a flow and pressing the "Start" button.
+Users may run any Power Automate Desktop flows available to them through the console, by hovering the cursor over a flow and pressing the "Start" button.
 The status of the flow is also displayed:

 ![Start a flow](./media/console/start-flow.png)